bsv/MICSECS-2018/registration.md

 ## Registration on Demo session

-To apply to the **Demo session** you should send the description of your project and poster to the organization team by <mailto:mr@itmo.ru>.
+To apply to the **Demo session** you should send the description of your project to the organization team by <mailto:mr@itmo.ru>.
 The materials should content the main points of your results and the description of the obtained executable models, devices and etc. during your research.